BIOINFORMATICS AND DATA SCIENCE - 2023/4

 The assessment strategy is designed to provide students with the opportunity to demonstrate they have achieved the learning outcomes by testing their ability to:

--Evaluate methodologies and study designs to address concrete research questions
+1) Evaluate methodologies and study designs that address concrete research questions;

--Design, develop and implement a data analysis plan
+2) Design, develop and implement a data analysis plan;

-- 30% Seminar.
+1) Seminar (30%).
 The student will make an oral (PowerPoint) presentation of a study design and analysis plan to answer a research question.
-During the seminar, the student will obtain feedback from their peers and will be assessed on i) communication skills and on ii) the coherence with which the the study design and the analysis plan addresses the research question.
+During the seminar, the student will obtain feedback from their peers and will be assessed on i) communication skills and on ii) the coherence with which the study design and the analysis plan addresses the research question.

-- 70% report.
-At the end of the module, the student will submit a mini-report with the outcome of the miniproject.
+2) Report (70%).
+At the end of the module, the student will submit a mini-report with the outcome of the mini-project together with the source code of the analyses.
 The report will be assessed for i) the coherence of analysis and results, ii) the ability to display data (tables and graphs), iii) the ability to interpret results and iv) the understanding of limitations in statistical methodology and study design.
+The source code will be assessed for good coding practices like modularity and encapsulation, pertinent use of software packages, good model building skills (like controlling batch effects) and adequate exploration of algorithms parameter space.

 - Introduce students to the field of bioinformatics and data science.